fernandomullerjr/k8sgpt/lab-Rascunho.md

            3. If the issue persists, consider resolving the problem at its root cause.
 This could involve modifying the Docker image used in the container, adjusting resource limits, or updating the application code.
            4. After making changes, recreate the pod using `kubectl create -f <file-containing-pod-definition>`.
 Monitor the new pod to ensure that the issue has been resolved.

+>
+> k8sgpt analyze --explain --filter=Pod --output=json
+{
+  "provider": "localai",
+  "errors": null,
+  "status": "ProblemDetected",
+  "problems": 1,
+  "results": [
+    {
+      "kind": "Pod",
+      "name": "default/broken-pod",
+      "error": [
+        {
+          "Text": "the last termination reason is Completed container=broken-pod pod=broken-pod", "KubernetesDoc": "",
+          "Sensitive": []
+        }
+      ],
+      "details": " Error: The container within the pod named 'broken-pod' has terminated with a status of Completed, indicating that it may have encountered an issue.\n   Solution: 1.
+Check the logs of the container using `kubectl logs broken-pod -c broken-container` to identify the error.\n           2.
+If the error is not apparent from the logs, check the Pod's status using `kubectl get pods`.
+Look for any warning or error messages related to the container.\n           3.
+If the issue persists, consider resolving the problem at its root cause.
+This could involve modifying the Docker image used in the container, adjusting resource limits, or updating the application code.\n           4.
+After making changes, recreate the pod using `kubectl create -f \u003cfile-containing-pod-definition\u003e`.
+Monitor the new pod to ensure that the issue has been resolved.", "parentObject": ""
+    }
+  ]
+}
 ~~~~